 \textbf{ModelNet40} \cite{wu20153d} is a popular benchmark in 3D object recognition, comprising 12,311 CAD models from 40 object categories, with around 300 instances per category.
 This dataset offers diverse objects in terms of shape and size, making it well-suited for evaluating the performance of 3D point cloud classification models.
 Each instance in the dataset consists of 2048 points.

-\textbf{ScanObjectNN} \cite{uy-scanobjectnn-iccv19} is a large-scale real-world point cloud object dataset derived from scanned indoor scenes.
+\textbf{ScanObjectNN} \cite{uy-scanobjectnn-iccv19} is a real-world point cloud object dataset derived from scanned indoor scenes.
 It encompasses nearly 15,000 objects across 15 categories, with 2902 unique object instances.
 In our experiments, we focus solely on utilizing the global coordinates of each point per sample, disregarding other attributes such as normals, color attributes, semantic labels, and part annotations provided by the original ScanObjectNN dataset.
-Like the ModelNet40 dataset, each object in ScanObjectNN comprises 2048 points.
+Like ModelNet40, each sample in ScanObjectNN comprises 2048 points.

-\textbf{ShapeNetPart} dataset is the point cloud counterpart of ShapeNet \cite{chang2015shapenet}, comprising more than 15,000 3D models across 16 object categories, including furniture, cars, airplanes, and animals.
-The objects are originally represented as 3D meshes, but for our purposes, we consider the mesh nodes as a 3D point cloud, disregarding the edges.
+\textbf{ShapeNetPart} is the point cloud counterpart of the ShapeNet \cite{chang2015shapenet} dataset, comprising more than 15,000 3D models across 16 object categories, including furniture, cars, airplanes, and animals.
+The objects are originally represented as 3D meshes, but here we consider the mesh nodes as a 3D point cloud, disregarding the edges.
 Each model in this dataset contains a variable number of points, typically ranging from approximately 500 to 3000 points for a given object.

 For all datasets, we randomly sampled 1024 points for each object to construct a batch.
 For the ModelNet40 and ScanObjectNN datasets, we sampled these points without replacement, and for the ShapeNetPart dataset, we sampled these points with replacement (as there may be fewer than 1024 points initially).
-Furthermore, we followed the work of \citet{naderializadeh2021PSWE} and applied random translation, rotation, and jittering for data augmentation in all experiments.
+Furthermore, we followed the work of \cite{naderializadeh2021PSWE} and applied random translation, rotation, and jittering for data augmentation in all experiments.